NeonGeckoCom/neon-docs/docs/index.md

 # Neon Documentation
-Welcome to the official Neon AI© Documentation.
-All Neon AI© project documentation is available here and is updated regularly from source project repositories.
+Welcome to the official Neon AI® Documentation.
+All Neon AI® project documentation is available here and is updated regularly from source project repositories.

 ## Get Involved